 - Advice in relation to the alleged unlawful termination of a Farm Business Tenancy; the case also raises issues of professional negligence.

-- Ittihadeih v Metcalfe: series of High Court hearings in 2016 in relation to an interim charging order: specifically, whether it had been obtained improperly as a result of defects in disclosure.
+- Ittihadeih v Metcalfe: series of High Court hearings in relation to an interim charging order raising novel legal issues: in particular, whether the original order had been obtained improperly as a result of alleged defects in disclosure.

 - Bergamini v Shanthkumar: County Court proceedings for an injunction arising out of the unlawful interference with a right of way; Ciara subsequently drafted proceedings for committal when the injunction, which had been successfully obtained, was disobeyed.

 Selected earlier cases